The Mighty Death Pop!: Release

 The songs from The Mighty Death Pop! album debuted at the Gathering of the Juggalos.
 Violent J has suggested that Psychopathic may release a box set containing The Mighty Death Pop!, the three bonus albums and a DVD featuring music videos and concert footage.
 ICP have also stated that this may be the last album that they release in a physical format.
 The seventh music video from the album is the song "Forever".
 It was released on July 22, 2014 on Psychopathic: The Videos Volume 2.

 On October 11, Psychopathic released a DJ Tool Kit containing instrumentals, a cappellas and remixes from the album.
 The Mighty Death Pop! was released on vinyl on November 22, 2013.

 Reception

-Reviews of The Mighty Death Pop! were positive.
+Reviews of The Mighty Death Pop! were mostly positive.
 The album debuted at number 4 on the Billboard 200 chart, selling 41,000 copies in its first week.
 It is the third album from the group to debut in the top 5 and ties The Amazing Jeckel Brothers and Bang!
 Pow!
 Boom! as the highest peak in the group's history.
 It has sold 99,000 copies in the US as of April 2015.

 The Mighty Death Pop! and Freaky Tales were named the 39th best hip hop album of 2012 by Spin.
 The Daily Blam named The Mighty Death Pop! the second-best album of the year.